lheredias/manga-review-API/README.md

 > **Manga Review** is a _RESTful API_ built upon the _Django-REST Framework_ for creating and retrieving reviews for Manga series.

+# Documentation and examples

+Complete documentation, along with collection of examples, can be found [here](https://documenter.getpostman.com/view/17469158/UVyn2eGa).

 # Overview

 - Each Manga series has its own list of reviews and each review can be _liked_ by authenticated users.